Of moose and men

-Montreal, May 17, 2010 – Country roadways can be hazardous for moose and men.
+Country roads can be hazardous for moose and men.
 According to estimates, millions of vehicles collide with moose, elk and caribou in North America and Europe each year.
-Moose, in particular, venture to roadsides to lick the salt pools that collect following pavement deicing.
+Moose, in particular, venture to roadsides to lick the salt pools that collect following pavement de-icing.

-“When the scheduled time came to go to a salt pool, moose moved directly to it with purpose,” says Grosman, a graduate student in the Concordia University Department of Geography, Planning and Environment.
-“Sodium concentration is two or three times higher in roadside salt pools compared to aquatic plants, yet those salt pools increase the probability of moose-vehicle collisions by 80 percent.”
+The large mammals can adeptly recall the salt pools they visit in previous years, says lead author Paul D. Grosman, a graduate student in the Concordia Department of Geography, Planning and Environment.
+“When the scheduled time came to go to a salt pool, moose moved directly to it with purpose,” he explains.
+“Sodium concentration is two or three times higher in roadside salt pools compared to aquatic plants, yet those salt pools increase the probability of moose-vehicle collisions by 80 per cent.”

 The research team tested various scenarios, such as removing salt pools altogether or creating compensation salt pools.
-Although moose could travel as much as 10 kilometers to drink from salt pools, their road crossings could be reduced by as much as 79 per cent when all road-side salt pools were removed.
+Although moose could travel as much as 10 kilometres to drink from salt pools, their road crossings could be reduced by as much as 79 per cent when all roadside salt pools were removed.

 “The most effective management strategy is to remove all salt pools, without creating any compensatory ones, and let moose return to foraging for aquatic plants to satisfy their sodium dietary requirement,” says Grosman, noting that other costlier security measures include fencing highways or building wildlife underpasses.